 Whole blood can provide improved oxygen-carrying capacity, volume expansion, and replacement of clotting factors and was previously recommended for rapid massive blood loss.
 However, because component therapy is equally effective and is a more efficient use of donated blood, whole blood is not generally available in the US.

-Packed RBCs are ordinarily the component of choice with which to increase Hb.
+Packed RBCs are ordinarily the component of choice with which to increase hemoglobin (Hb).
 Indications depend on the patient.
 Oxygen-carrying capacity may be adequate with Hb levels as low as 7 g/L in healthy patients, but transfusion may be indicated with higher Hb levels in patients with decreased cardiopulmonary reserve or ongoing bleeding.
 One unit of RBCs increases an average adult’s Hb by about 1 g/dL (and the Hct by about 3%) above the pretransfusion value.
 When only volume expansion is required, other fluids can be used concurrently or separately.
 In patients with multiple blood group antibodies or with antibodies to high-frequency RBC antigens, rare frozen RBCs are used.

-Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage.
-The standard dose of intramuscular RhIg (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rh0(D) and Du negative or the mother’s serum already contains anti-Rh0(D).
+Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage Pathophysiology Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more .
+The standard dose of intramuscular RhIg (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rho(D) and Du negative or the mother’s serum already contains anti-Rho(D).
 If fetomaternal hemorrhage is > 30 mL, a larger dose is needed.
 If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke test).
-RhIg is also used to treat immune thrombocytopenia (ITP), in which case it is given IV.

 Platelet concentrates are used

-For bleeding patients with less severe thrombocytopenia (platelet count < 50,000/μL)
+For bleeding patients with less severe thrombocytopenia (platelet count < 50,000/mcL (< 50 × 109/L))

 For patients receiving massive transfusion that causes dilutional thrombocytopenia

 Platelet concentrates are increasingly being prepared by automated devices that harvest the platelets (or other cells) and return unneeded components (eg, RBCs, plasma) to the donor.
-This procedure, called cytapheresis, provides enough platelets from a single donation (equivalent to 4 to 5 whole blood platelet units) for transfusion to an adult, which, because it minimizes infectious and immunogenic risks, is preferred to multiple donor transfusions in certain conditions.
+This procedure, called plateletpheresis, provides enough platelets from a single donation (equivalent to 4 to 5 whole blood platelet units) for transfusion to an adult, which, because it minimizes infectious and immunogenic risks, is preferred to multiple donor transfusions in certain conditions.